charddumper/mirror-leech-telegram-bot/README.md

 - View Link button, extra button to open file index link in broswer instead of direct download
 - Status Pages for unlimited tasks
 - Clone status
-- Search in multiple Drive folder/TeamDrive
-- Recursive Search (only with `root` or TeamDrive ID, folder ids will be listed with non-recursive method)
-- Multi-TD list by token.pickle if exists
-- Extract rar, zip and 7z splits with or without password

 - Zip file/folder with or without password
 - Use Token.pickle if file not found with Service Account for all Gdrive functions
 - Random Service Account at startup